vicidroiddev/amalia/documentation/docs/modules/recyclerview.md

  * Async diff support (send a bunch of items via pushState, only the items that changed will be processed)
  * A wrapper around RecyclerView that allows you to focus on your own display logic
+ * Optional tracking of items seen via event propagation to your presenter

 ##Adding gradle dependency
 Add the amalia dependency in your app level build.gradle file.